 To make the absolute most basic brown rice, you can use regular water as the liquid.
 That’s totally fine.
 That’s the clean slate way.
 Rice, however, really benefits from a little extra oomph.
 And we can achieve that little extra oomph by using broth or stock as the liquid.
 Use any kind you normally like.
 I like to use regular chicken broth.
 It brings the natural flavors of the rice to life in just the right way.
 Feel free to use low-sodium, or any other varieties to suit your needs.

 This one is easy.
 When cooking brown rice in an Instant Pot pressure cooker, use 1.25 cups of liquid per 1 cup of dry rice.

 Rinse the rice.
 This is important.
 Rinsing rice gets rid of any debris and surface starch which can make rice clumpy and unappealing.
 A quick rinse with cold water in a colander is all it takes.
 After rinsing, put the rice in the Instant Pot (in the metal liner of course), add your liquid and olive oil.
 Give it a little stir to get everything nice and even.

 Pressure cook for 20 minutes

 Now that we have our rice and liquids in the Instant pot, secure the lid, make sure the vent is in the closed (sealing) position, and pressure cook on high pressure for 20 minutes.
-When the 20 minutes are up, allow the pressure to naturally release (NPR – Natural Pressure Release).
+When the 20 minutes are up, allow the pressure to naturally release (NPR – Natural Pressure Release.
+In other words, do nothing for 20 minutes).
 The natural release time should be about 20 minutes.
 When the pin drops (indicating all the pressure is released), carefully remove the lid.
 Press “cancel” on the Instant Pot.
 We don’t want it going into the “keep warm” cycle.
 Now use a fork or large spoon (or the scoop which comes with the appliance), and fluff up that rice by gently scooping and moving it around.

 Frequently Asked Questions